 ii.
 Already in Psalm 105 we have repetition of the word He.
 “The master word in the psalm is the pronoun ‘He.’
 In constant repetition it shows the one thought uppermost in the mind of the singer.
 It is that of perpetual activity of God in all those experiences through which His people have passed.”
 (Morgan)

 c.
 I will give the land of Canaan: One aspect of this everlasting covenant is the land God appointed for Israel.
 It is the allotment of their inheritance, given to them when they were few in number.
-God promised the land to Abraham when he and his family were only a few people in the land of Canaan.
+God promised the land to Abraham when he and his family were only a small group of people in the land of Canaan.

 2. (13-15) God’s protection of the patriarchs.